 Another important factor that comes forward in different accounts of automated market maker explained clearly refers to impermanent loss.
 Impermanent loss is a critical aspect in the facility of liquidity for AMMs.
 It happens when the price ratio of the tokens you have deposited in a liquidity pool changes after you have deposited the tokens in the pool.

 With a larger variation, you are likely to incur a bigger impermanent loss.
-Therefore, Automated Market Makers generally work effectively for token pairs which have identical values, such as wrapped tokens or stablecoins.
-In event of a relatively small range of the price ratio between a token pair, the impermanent loss becomes negligible.
+Therefore, Automated Market Makers generally work effectively for token pairs that have identical values, such as wrapped tokens or stablecoins.
+In the event of a relatively small range of the price ratio between a token pair, the impermanent loss becomes negligible.

 However, massive changes in the ratio of the token pair could imply additional concerns for liquidity providers.
 In such cases, liquidity providers can just hold their tokens rather than add funds to the liquidity pool.
 Furthermore, Uniswap pools such as ETH/DAI, which are highly vulnerable to impermanent loss, have shown prospects of profitability with the accrued trading fees.